 2018 Was Earth's Fourth-Hottest Year On Record, Scientists Say

 Once again, the world was unusually hot in 2018.
-In fact, on average, it was the fourth hottest year around the planet since modern record-keeping began in 1880.
+In fact, on average it was the fourth-hottest year around the planet since modern record-keeping began in 1880.

 If a warming planet were an Olympic sport, fourth wouldn't make the podium.
-But consider the context: the hottest five years on record are, in fact, the last five years.
-The year 2016, which was 1.69 degrees F warmer than the 20th century average, holds the top spot, with 2018, at a mere 1.42 degrees F warmer.
+But consider the context: The hottest five years on record are, in fact, the last five years.
+The year 2016, which was 1.69 degrees Fahrenheit warmer than the 20th-century average, holds the top spot, with 2018 at 1.42 degrees F warmer.

 Gavin Schmidt, a climate scientist at NASA, says the message is clear: "The planet is warming.
 The long-term trends are extremely robust.
 There's no question."
-And the cause is clear, too, he adds: "It's because of the increases in the greenhouse gases that we put into the atmosphere over the last 100 years."
+And the cause is clear too, he adds: "It's because of the increases in the greenhouse gases that we put into the atmosphere over the last 100 years."

-The climate report is an annual summary of research compiled by scientists from NASA and the National Oceanic and Atmospheric Administration, or NOAA.
+The climate report is an annual summary of research compiled by scientists from NASA and the National Oceanic and Atmospheric Administration (NOAA).
 The data are derived from both land-based and satellite monitoring, which Schmidt says is more accurate than ever.

-Americans escaped the worst of it last year, though; while the rest of the planet cooked, the U.S. experienced only its 14th warmest year.
+Americans escaped the worst of it last year though; while the rest of the planet cooked, the U.S. experienced only its 14th-warmest year.
 We can thank the Midwest for that; it was cooler than average, while other regions were warmer.

 But the U.S. did get soaked in 2018, says Deke Arndt, a climate scientist with NOAA.